ycf83/dotfile/README.md

 if u need somthing else; use issue , i try to help :)

 for color sheme i use pywal :  https://github.com/dylanaraps/pywal

+for zsh i use theme : https://github.com/bhilburn/powerlevel9k

+i need help , i search good theme for conky if u have one tell me :)